Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 On the first floor of my home, I have similar colored curtains at every window, but, each set of curtains has a different texture or design.
-So, on those days when I am wanting a little change in the way my rooms look, but, am short on cash, I can just move curtains around.
-It provides a slight change without having to buy anything.
-I have also done this with pictures and plants.
+So, on those days when I am wanting a little change in the way my rooms look, I can just move curtains around.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.